-The SharePoint start page in Office 365 brings together, for each individual person, news from all of the team sites in which they are a member (and sites they are following), sites they visit frequently, and other news suggested by the Microsoft Graph.
+The SharePoint start page in Microsoft 365 brings together, for each individual person, news from all of the team sites in which they are a member (and sites they are following), sites they visit frequently, and other news suggested by the Microsoft Graph.
 It also shows the most recent activity in the sites each person visits frequently.

 Examples of team site scenarios.